hannahconlon/hannahconlon.github.io/about.markdown

 Produced prototype mobile application that would to be used as part of body of research and as basis for application to be used in clinical trial into a new peer support system in cardiovascular disease rehabilitation.

 Created and hosted a webpage using GitHub Pages to showcase the theory behind the project, as well as tutorial videos I created on how to use the prototype.
-The webpage can be viewed here: https://eguardianangel.github.io/
+The webpage can be viewed [here](https://eguardianangel.github.io/).

 ## Academic Tutor | The University of Sydney | February 2021– Current